master-q/masterq-docs/presentations/20150306_ats_tutorial/20150306_ats_tutorial.md

 YokohamaStation
 ~~~

+The "ATS_MEMALLOC_LIBC" flag is needed to use malloc on libc.

-How can ATS2 compiler know it?
+How can ATS2 know failure of free?

 # Linear type watches resource